RawBData/Checkoff/README.md

 ```
--Fill all the CRUD cycle necessities
+- Fill all the CRUD cycle necessities